Are they a “no?”

 If you think about it, you send out invitations, in one form or another, for not only birthday parties or weddings.
 But to all sorts of events.
 Events like youth camps, holiday programs, and even sports team celebrations.

 You could create a digital card on an app like Canva or Adobe Express.
 The Adobe app has heaps of easy-to-customize templates.
-Both apps have a free and premium plan.
+Both apps have a free and a premium plan.
 Sending a digital invite also saves on printing costs.

 Or you could create a private event on Facebook, so you don't have to worry about printing and posting invitations.